School Food

 Processed Meats

-Currently, all of McAllen ISD’s meat-based products that are served to children every day arrive from manufacturers fully-cooked and frozen.
-These highly-processed forms of meat have been linked to chronic disease and have been classified as carcinogenic by health organizations worldwide.
+Currently, all of McAllen ISD’s meat-based products served to children every day arrive from manufacturers fully cooked and frozen.
+Many of these processed forms of meat have been linked to chronic disease, and some have been classified as carcinogenic by health organizations worldwide.

 Snack Bars